Shelob9/meadow-foam/abstractions-2019.md

 Codemash seams like a cool conference.

-Observe your team from an outside perspective.
+Observe your team from an outside perspective:
 • Perm or temp?
 • how long been together?
 • existencing communication channels.